-An income tax provision of \$425,000 was recognized for the year ended December 31, 2021 compared with \$647,000 for the year ended December 31, 2020.
-The tax provision for 2021 primarily resulted from the impact of the Global Intangible Low-Taxed Income ("GILTI") inclusion offset by income tax benefits recognized for GILTI-related return to provision true-ups related to the year ended December 31, 2020, as well as the permanent benefit recognized for carrying back net operating losses generated from the year ended December 31, 2020 to the year ended December 31, 2016.
-We booked a tax benefit of \$84,000 during 2021 due to the net operating loss generated in the tax year ended December 31, 2020 for the rate differential resulting from the carryback.
-We booked a tax benefit of \$512,000 during 2020 due to the net operating loss generated in the tax year ended December 31, 2019.
-The Company's effective tax rate for the year ended December 31, 2021 differs from the year ended December 31, 2020 primarily as a result of a reduction in income in our foreign operations during the year ended December 31, 2021.
+An income tax provision of \$289,000 was recognized for the year ended December 31, 2022 compared with \$425,000 for the year ended December 31, 2021.
+The tax provision for 2021 primarily resulted from the impact of the global intangible low-taxed income ("GILTI") inclusion offset by income tax benefits recognized for GILTI-related return to provision true-ups related to the year ended December 31, 2020, as well as the permanent benefit recognized for carrying back net operating losses generated from the year ended December 31, 2020 to the year ended December 31, 2016.
+The Company's effective tax rate for the year ended December 31, 2022 differs from the year ended December 31, 2021 primarily as a result of a reduction in income in our foreign operations during the year ended December 31, 2022 and not having the benefit of the net operating loss carryback.